-- ► To add a new Static Route: - 1.
+- To add a new Static Route: - 1.
 Choose Setup > Static Routes.
-The Static Routes page opens, containing an Enable IP Forwarding panel and a Static Routes List.
+The Static Routes page opens.

 2. Go to the Static Routes List and click Add New Route.
-The Static Route page opens.

-- 3. On an SX with one LAN interface, LAN appears automatically in the Interface field.
-On an SX with two LAN interfaces, select the one you want from the drop-down menu in the Interface field.

-- LAN1 = eth0

-- LAN2 = eth1

-- 4. Type the IP address, subnet mask, and gateway of the destination host in the Destination, Mask, and Gateway fields. - Type the TCP maximum segment size (MSS) in bytes in the MSS field. - Type the TCP windows size for connections over this route in bytes in the Window field. - 7.
+- 3. For an SX with one LAN interface, LAN appears automatically in the Interface field.
+On an SX with two LAN interfaces, select the one you want from the drop-down menu in the Interface field. - LAN1 = eth0 - LAN2 = eth1 - 4.
+Type the IP address, subnet mask, and gateway of the destination host in the Destination, Mask, and Gateway fields. - 5.
+Type the TCP maximum segment size (MSS) in bytes in the MSS field. - 6.
+Type the TCP windows size for connections over this route in bytes in the Window field. - 7.
 Type the initial round trip time (IRTT) for TCP connections over this route in milliseconds (1-12000) in the IRTT field. - 8.
 Select your route type from the Flags drop-down menu. - Host means this route is for a host machine. - Net means this route is for a subnet. - 9.
 Click OK.